 Direct Deposit Scam: How It Works

-You have been looking for a job online and finally one day receive a confirmation you are hired.
+You have been looking for a job online and finally, one day receive a confirmation you are hired.
+You just have to pass an interview on Google Hangouts, Zoom or Skype.
+You are more than happy and log in.

 If you get a job, you should visit the site.
 If that’s not possible, make sure you take their phone number and call the Human Resources Department back with questions (but not the number provided by the scammers).
 You should never set up a direct deposit account for this.